Delsin-Yu/GDViews.FreeTabView/README.md

 ### Creating a `TabView`

-The `FreeTabView` is pure C# implementation, so instead of attaching a script to a node in scene tree, developers need to create and use it in scripts, there are two ways for constructing a `FreeTabView` instance.
+The `FreeTabView` is pure C# implementation, so instead of attaching a script to a node in the scene tree, developers need to create and use it in scripts, there are two ways for constructing a `FreeTabView` instance.

 #### Create from existing `ViewItem` Instances

-For use cases where developer wish to instantiate their own intance of `ViewItem`, or simply leaving them in the scene tree, `FreeTabView.CreateFromInstance` can be used to construct the `FreeTabView`.
+For use cases where the developer wishes to instantiate their instance of `ViewItem`, or simply leave them in the scene tree, `FreeTabView.CreateFromInstance` can be used to construct the `FreeTabView`.

 ```csharp
 using Godot;